annacakes281/annas-cookbook-blog/README.md

 ### **_Beta Testing_**

-Throughout the project, I had beta test milestones, where I planned to deploy the projecto to test how it would function when live.
+Throughout the project, I had beta test milestones, where I planned to deploy the projec to test how it would function when live.
 The reason I done this was to ensure that once I added in main features that it would still function correctly upon deployment.
 I did need to ensure some certain steps were taken in order for deployment to work in <a href="#django-deployment">Django</a> and <a href="#heroku">Heroku</a> (discussed in those sections).

 ### **_Django Deployment_**